 - A copy of the prospective applicant's social security card or other verification.

 - A copy of the prospective applicant's Power of Attorney (POA) documents.

-- A one-time $500 community fee (checks may be made out to: Lunalilo Home).
+- A one-time $850 application fee (checks may be made out to: Lunalilo Home).

-An appointment will be scheduled for an interview and further evaluation with the prospective resident and his/her family members/caregivers.
+- An appointment will be scheduled for an interview and further evaluation with the prospective resident and their family members/caregivers.